Herľany

 Herľany (Herlein; Ránkfüred) is a village and municipality in Košice-okolie District in the Košice Region of eastern Slovakia.

 Sights

-The village is known for the only full-scale geyser in Slovakia, one of the few cold water geysers in the world.
-It erupts periodically every 24–32 hours, with the water reaching a 10–15 m height since 1872.
+The village is known for the Herľany geyser, the only full-scale geyser in Slovakia, and one of the few cold water geysers in the world.
+It erupts periodically every 34–36 hours, with the water reaching a height of 10–15 m since 1872.
 An eruption lasts around 25 minutes.